 We store personal and organisational details that we collect through the website and through our interactions in carrying out our service.
 We hold this data and process this for the legitimate interests of the charity.

 We need to process this data as part of the delivery of our service to enable us to monitor the activities that we are undertaking with the person and the organisation they have a relationship with.
 This enables us to monitor what types of support service we are carrying out and enables us to monitor the performance of the service and provide overarching reports to funders.
+If we are required to share other information we will make you aware of this.

 We hold your contact information in order to maintain contact with you to provide the advice and support that you require.